Beloth/Ostston-Work/Notes/Next Session.md

   * Investigator Dalee - Female Elf - Wizard
   * Investigator Rasvull - Male Silver Dragonborn - War mage (Fighter/Wizard multiclass)
 * They found hints of a new cult that were possibly involved.
 This could be the same cult.
 * Unfortunately the investigators have gone missing.
-Last report was 3 days ago and they had finally got an interview Lady Tolney.
+Last report was 3 days ago and they had finally got an interview Lord Weester.

-#### Tolney House
+#### Weester House
 * Nobles quarter
 * The nobles house isn't the biggest but its still impressive.
 * Inside, although it still looks impressive its starting to look run down and in need of refurbishment.
 * Butler opens the door
   * Old, dignified male human
   * Old style Butler uniform
-  * Allows them to wait in the hall while he sees if Lady Tolney will see the party
+  * Allows them to wait in the hall while he sees if Lord Weester will see the party
     * Leds them to a study

-##### Lady Tolney
+##### Lord Weester

-* Young, mid to late 20's Female with short dark hair.
+* Young, early 21's Human male with short dark hair.
 Glasses.
 * When asked about the the investigators will deny any knowledge of them but will seem very nervous (insight check)
 * If pressed will reveal that she was forced to send them on a wild goose chase
-  * She is being blackmailed
+  * He is being blackmailed
     * Family's fortune was squandered by her father leaving them on the verge of bankcrupcy.
-    * She is trying to keep them afloat so that they can send her brother to Royal School in Adrana.
+    * She is trying to keep them afloat so that they can send his brother to Royal School in Adrana.
       * Known to Branton.
 Nobles from around the country sent there.
 Very presigous
     * Using the families warehouse, no questions asked
   * Doesn't like it but there isn't much she can do.
 She did have them followed however.